-Japan to toughen restrictions on exports to South Korea
+Japan to restrict exports to South Korea, citing less trust

 The statement did not say what exactly was behind the decision.
 But relations have soured since South Korea’s Supreme Court ordered the seizure of local assets of a Japanese company after it refused to compensate forced laborers during World War II.

 South Korea’s trade ministry said Monday it will “sternly” deal with the Japanese move, calling it an “unjust” action that violates rules of the World Trade Organization.
+The trade minister, Sung Yun-mo, said the government in Seoul planned to file a WTO complaint.

 South Korea “thinks this Japanese measure is regrettable,” Park Tae-sung, a senior official at the Ministry of Trade, Industry and Energy, told reporters in South Korea.